"The economics of promoting American liberties"

 drive around cyclists.
 Planning for bike traffic also encourages more bicyclists

-rules of the road.
+to follow the rules of the road.

 Respect American liberties.
 There's personal and civic savings in active